Cardboard Recycling Guide 2024

 Here are some actionable steps you can take to promote cardboard recycling:

-• Be a Recycling Champion: Become an informed recycler by understanding your local recycling guidelines and sorting your cardboard correctly.
+• Take the lead in recycling – Become an informed recycler by understanding your local recycling guidelines and sorting your cardboard correctly.

 Can wet cardboard be recycled?